 Overview of graduate Credit Suisse interviews structure

 The recruitment process generally involves two to three rounds of interviews.
-Previous reports of Credit Suisse’s first-round graduate interviews suggest they’re normally conducted via telephone.
+It is likely that Credit Suisse’s first-round graduate interviews will be conducted via telephone or video.
 Former applicants have said that questions at this stage tend to be predominantly competency or motivation-based to gauge your skills and knowledge, and why you want the job.

 Subsequent interviews will likely focus more on the division in which you’d like to work, and you may be asked more technical questions about finance.
-The final interview may well be held as part of an assessment centre, which may include a group exercise, case studies or aptitude tests.
+As of October 2020, it is unclear whether Credit Suisse will be running in-person or virtual final-round interviews this year.

 Credit Suisse common graduate interview questions